wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    validating resolvers limit the maximum effective TTL value of negative responses (NSEC/NSEC3 RRs) to this same value.

-   Section 5 of [RFC2308]also states that a negative cache entry TTL is taken from the minimum of the SOA.MINIMUM field and SOA's TTL.
+   Section 5 of [RFC2308] also states that a negative cache entry TTL is taken from the minimum of the SOA.MINIMUM field and SOA's TTL.
 This can be less than the TTL of an NSEC or NSEC3 record, since their TTL is equal to the SOA.MINIMUM field (see [RFC4035]section 2.3 and [RFC5155] section 3.)

-   A resolver that supports aggressive use of NSEC and NSEC3 should reduce the TTL of NSEC and NSEC3 records to match the SOA.MINIMUM field in the authority section of a negative response, if SOA.MINIMUM is smaller.
+   A resolver that supports aggressive use of NSEC and NSEC3 SHOULD reduce the TTL of NSEC and NSEC3 records to match the SOA.MINIMUM field in the authority section of a negative response, if SOA.MINIMUM is smaller.